Palace of Axayacatl: Colonial history

-Moctezuma allowed conquistador Hernán Cortés to live in the Palace in 1519; within months, he had converted the building into a massive fortress with embrasures for cannons and crenels for musketeers.
+Moctezuma housed conquistador Hernán Cortés within the Palace in 1519; within months, he had converted the building into a massive fortress with embrasures for cannons and crenels for musketeers.
 Here, he imprisoned several Mesoamerican rulers including Moctezuma II, who was put under house arrest in the hopes that Cortés could rule through him.
 In May 1520, several of these rulers were killed during a religious festival at the Palace.

-After Moctezuma II died within the grounds of the Palace in 1520, Hernán Cortés had the original palace demolished by forcing the former residents of Tenochitlan to raze the Palace buildings during the Massacre of Toxcatl on 22 May 1520, and rubble from the demolished palace was used by Alonso García Bravo construct a new building built specifically for Cortés between c.
+After Moctezuma II died within the grounds of the Palace in 1520, the Palace was demolished around 1521 and rubble from the demolished palace was used by Alonso García Bravo to construct a new residence for Hernan Cortés between c.
 1521–25.
-The building then became the seat of the first cabildo government of New Spain in 1525.
+The building then became the seat of the first cabildo government of Mexico City in 1525.
 Cortés used the building until 1530 and it stayed within his family until 1562, when it was acquired by the Spanish crown.

 The main office of the pawnshop known as the Nacional Monte de Piedad was built on the site between 1774–77, and they acquired the site in 1836.